 Was on the subway this morning.
 Mondays being as brilliant as any other day you make them to be.
-All of a sudden, the doors opened and in rushed screaming, overloud, glorious, swearing, cussing, happy, incredible teenagers.
+All of a sudden, the doors opened and in whoosed screaming, overloud, glorious, swearing, cussing, happy, incredible teenagers.
 The train hunkered down in preparation of their onslaught.
 They made me feel amazed and happy in this sea of unbridled joy.
 How wonderful it was, this ocean of incredible boisterousness.
 Just unafraid and unabashed of itself and its right to exist.
 Who were these amazing people that not so nearly formed gave the sense of complete purpose.
 West 4th Street came too soon and left them all behind.
 Wasn't long enough to be buffeted along in that awesome exuberance.

 Was walking home over the Brooklyn Bridge from work.
 There was this older couple walking up ahead.
 They were walking hand-in-hand.
 No hurry, their own pace.
 The woman let go of the man's hand for a moment and walked ahead of him.
 They had reached the midpoint (if you've ever walked over the Brooklyn Bridge you know the part, where the view is better than the other parts of the walk, although all of them are pretty spectacular).
 The man caught up with her a few seconds later, passing them, I overheard their conversation: